Grouper, Gag – U.S.

-They are primarily caught with handlines, which causes minimal impact to the seafloor and results in moderate levels of bycatch.
+They are primarily caught with handlines, which causes minimal impact to the seafloor.
+However the fishery catches some species of concern, including other depleted grouper species.